wdpm/vue-markdown-app-starter/README.md

 }
 ```

 Finally, we should install this dependency into npm setting.
-Add this line into `devDependencies` section:
+Add this line into `devDependencies` section in root `package.json`:

 ```
 "mad-vue-markdown-loader": "./scripts/mad-vue-markdown-loader",